IBM/hdp-search-spark-recommender/README.md

   	conn = SolrConnection(SOLR_HOST_PORT, version="6.6.0")
   	```

- 	go to Solr's UI, and click the "Logging" on the left side, and check the latest logs, if showing
+ 	go to Solr's UI, and click the `Logging` on the left side, and check the latest logs, if showing

   	Error: `org.apache.solr.common.SolrException: Error CREATEing SolrCore 'movies_vector_shard1_replica1': Unable to create core [movies_vector_shard1_replica1] Caused by: /solr/movies_vector/core_node    1/data/index/write.lock for client 172.17.0.2 already exists`

-  > Solution: Find your solr data/index directory which is specified in conf/solrconfig.xml, delete only the write.log in data/index folder.
+  > Solution: Find your solr data/index directory which is specified in `conf/solrconfig.xml`, delete only the write.log in data/index folder.

 # Links